 One of the most common divorce issues is legal separation.
 Many people want a separation and divorce.
-At the Micklin Law Group, one of the most common question to ask a divorce attorney is about New Jersey divorce laws and the potential benefits of a legal separation.
+At the Micklin Law Group, one of the most common question to ask a divorce attorney is about NJ divorce law and the potential benefits of a legal separation.
 The first issue that a person considering legal separation must consider is that, unlike many other states, New Jersey Divorce law does not recognize “legal separation”.
 This is important to keep in mind because you can elect to move out of the family residence, but this does not excuse you of your financial and parental obligations to your spouse or children.
 Further, you will not have a pending court proceeding where you can seek alimony, child support, distribution of property or parenting time with your children.

 Although there is not process actually referred to as “legal separation” in as opposed to divorce in New Jersey, this does not necessarily mean that there are not viable options for living apart and protecting your financial interest and parenting rights without filing for divorce.
 When married couples wish to live apart without dissolving their marital status, they may do so contractually be executing a “Marital Settlement Agreement,” “Property Settlement Agreement” or “Interspousal Agreement” without court involvement.
 A married parent can also file in court for child custody and visitation orders as well as alimony without actually filing for a marital dissolution.
 Mediation is also a good option because parties can agree to a legal separation and outline his/her responsibilities.